about dr. orna

 In 2013 she launched the Traditional Roots Institute at National University of Natural Medicine, working to bring the people’s medicine back to the people.
-Over more than six years as its lead physician, her work trained trained hundreds providers and prospective patients in the practical and profound uses of herbal medicine.
+Over more than six years as its lead physician, her work trained hundreds of providers and prospective patients in the practical and profound uses of herbal medicine.

 An avid photographer since childhood, Dr. Orna can often be found sprawled by the side of the road with her camera lens set uncomfortably close to some pretty flower.
 (See her images on Instagram.)